octokit/octokit.js/README.md

 // }
 ```

-You can use `client.request.endpoint` as standalone library, see [octokit/endpoint.js](https://github.com/octokit/endpoint.js).
+You can use `octokit.request.endpoint` as standalone library, see [octokit/endpoint.js](https://github.com/octokit/endpoint.js).

 ## Hooks